-Exploration of Son Doong Cave was risky – group had to traverse the powerful cave river several times but they were rewarded by discovery of one of world’s most amazing natural landmarks.
+Exploration of Son Doong Cave was risky – the group had to traverse the powerful cave river several times but they were rewarded by the discovery of one of the world’s most amazing natural landmarks.

-Son Doong Cave has two major opening in the ceiling – sinkholes.
-One is called Watch Out for Dinosaurs, as it reminds another world from long times ago.
-Here in the cave falls very tall waterfall.
-The other sinkhole, which is covered with lush jungle, is called Garden of Edam (ironic reference to the beautiful Garden of Eden in Sarawak, Malaysia).
-By the way – researchers has to be careful as the cave is infested by poisonous centipedes.
+Son Doong Cave has two major openings in the ceiling – sinkholes.
+One is called Watch Out for Dinosaurs, as it reminds another world from a long time ago.
+Here in the cave falls a very tall waterfall.
+The other sinkhole, which is covered with lush jungle, is called Garden of Edam (an ironic reference to the beautiful Garden of Eden in Sarawak, Malaysia).
+By the way – researchers have to be careful as the cave is infested by poisonous centipedes.
 Researchers have noticed that monkeys enter through these sinkholes to devour snails in the cave.

-Stalagmites in this cave may tbe the tallest in the world, exceeding the 70 m height.
-One such giant is called Hand of Dog as it resembles paw of this animal.
+Stalagmites in this cave may be the tallest in the world, exceeding 70 m in height.
+One such giant is called Hand of Dog as it resembles the paw of this animal.

-Visit to Son Doong Cave is overwhelming to feelings.
-When one enters the giant cave room in places further away from the underground river, the eerie silence and invisible walls and ceiling (common headlights do not reach that far) create unique experience.
-Not less impressive are the sinkholes with misty jungle, the cave waterfalls, stalagmites, pearls… Sounds like a perfect place to develop tourism.
+Visiting Son Doong Cave is overwhelming to feelings.
+When one enters the giant cave room in places further away from the underground river, the eerie silence and invisible walls and ceiling (common headlights do not reach that far) create a unique experience.
+No less impressive are the sinkholes with misty jungle, the cave waterfalls, stalagmites, pearls… Sounds like a perfect place to develop tourism.

 At the same time cave environment is very fragile.
-Son Doong Cave is that unique that it would be a huge loss if this fragile beauty would be lost forever.
+Son Doong Cave is unique and it would be a huge loss if this fragile beauty would be lost forever.

 Authorities in Vietnam seem to be indecisive about the development of tourism here.
-Meanwhile some businesses are active.
+Meanwhile, some businesses are active.
 In 2013 the first group of tourists arrived in the cave.
-These were not the usual tourists – trip required to abseil 80 m in to the sinkhole and costs from each participant were 3,000 USD.
-Such high-end adventure tourism could bring much benefit for local community… but who knows how this will affect the cave environment.
+These were not the usual tourists – the trip required to abseil 80 m into the sinkhole and costs from each participant were 3,000 USD.
+Such high-end adventure tourism could bring many benefits for the local community… but who knows how this will affect the cave environment.